Metsuryu/Solar_System/README.md

 I'm currently remaking it in Phaser.js from the old version that was pure Canvas.

-A small Solar system with Sun, Earth and Moon, and Mars, animated with Phaser.js.
+A small Solar system all planets, and some moons, animated with Phaser.js.

 #TODOs for now:

 - Make site look nicer

-- Add the other planets, and celestial objects.
+- Add the other celestial objects.